ajayyanshu/securenethub/README.md

 # SecureNetHub

-Welcome to SecureNetHub, your one-stop destination for cybersecurity knowledge and resources.
-This repository contains the code for the SecureNetHub website, designed to provide curated cybersecurity content and links to reputable resources for professionals and learners alike.
+Welcome to Secure NetHub, your one-stop destination for cybersecurity knowledge and resources.
+This repository contains the code for the Secure NetHub website, designed to provide curated cybersecurity content and links to reputable resources for professionals and learners alike.

 ## Table of Contents